 Support for charities, not-for-profits and social enterprises

-Rogers Spencer’s charity department has been advising charities and not-for-profit organisations in Nottingham and across the East Midlands for more than 20 years.
+Rogers Spencer’s charity accountants in Nottingham has been advising charities and not-for-profit organisations across the East Midlands for more than 30 years.

-The charity accounting team is led by Melvin Bailey, a partner at the firm, who is one of a handful of practitioners in England with a diploma in charity accounting from the ICAEW.
+Our team of accountants for charities is led by Melvin Bailey, a partner at the firm, who is one of a handful of practitioners in England with a diploma in charity accounting from the ICAEW.

 Working with charities is rewarding, of course, but also complex.
 Not only does it come with its own regulatory framework but also a pressing need for accountability to stakeholders, regulators and trustees.

-From interpreting and applying the statement of recommended practice (SORP) that governs charity accounting to navigating the rules around Gift Aid, we’re here to make sure your organisation can maintain trust and focus on its mission.
+From interpreting and applying the statement of recommended practice (SORP) that governs charity accounting to navigating the rules around Gift Aid, our charity accountants are here to make sure your organisation can maintain trust and focus on its mission.